scottk1138/SYCL_101/03_Modern/1_uniform_initialization.rst

 Expression initialization
 =========================

-To better understand the concept let's get familiar with:
+To better understand the concept, let's get familiar with the following:

-* **direct initialization** - which uses an explicit set of constructor arguments to create an object,
+* **direct initialization**, which uses an explicit set of constructor arguments to create an object.
-* **copy initialization** - which uses another object to initialize an object.
+* **copy initialization**, which uses another object to initialize an object.

 The code below shows both direct and copy initialization: